 I made the decision to only spend time on activities that energised me and where I could add value.
 Basically, if I wasn’t going to feel it, and be energised by it, I wasn’t going to believe in it and therefore wouldn’t perform at my best.

-Two and a half years on, and it’s working great.
+Three and a half years on, and it’s working great!

 My first year in business was so different to how it is now

 After the first 12 months, I sat down and reflected on what I’d achieved.